pierangeloc/programs-as-data/presentation/deckset.md

 # Orthogonality

-### We want to address all three problems independently:
+### Address all three problems independently:
 1. Make intent clear
-2. Keep documentation aligned with code
+2. Keep documentation _always_ aligned with code
-3. Make solution technology-agnostic
+3. Make solution stack-agnostic

 ^ Orthogonal is a language mutuated from Algebra/Geometry, where in the same way orthogonal vector or spaces don't possibly affect each other, here we mean the solving one problem should not affect the solution of the other ones

 ---

-### The Approach: Define a Language that describes the Problem
+### Define a Language that describes the Problem

+^The solution is: Start with a language that accurately describes the problem
 ---

-# Model the problem, not the solution
+# Model the problem - not the solution

 ```scala
 sealed trait ErrorCondition